mgajda83/PSMyClaims/README.md

 # PSMyClaims

-PSMyClaims is a PowerShell graphical tool for generate and debuging Azure AD OAuth tokens.
+PSMyClaims is a PowerShell graphical tool for generate and debuging Azure AD OAuth and SAML tokens.

 # Azure AD App registrations